configcat/scan-repository/README.md

 # ConfigCat Scan Repository Action
 This [GitHub Action](https://github.com/features/actions) is a utility that discovers ConfigCat feature flag & setting usages in your source code and uploads them to [ConfigCat](https://configcat.com).

+For more information about the code references, see our [documentation](https://configcat.com/docs/advanced/code-references/overview).

 ## Configuration
 1. Create a new [ConfigCat Management API credential](https://app.configcat.com/my-account/public-api-credentials) and store its values in [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.